vaiomat/VBA_Sardew_Valley/README.md

 ## 🇬🇧 Project: Stardew Valley Profit Analysis (Excel + VBA)

 This is a fan-made Excel tool inspired by **Stardew Valley**, created as a 2-person group project.
-It helps analyze the profitability of different in-game activities like **planting crops** and **fishing** using Excel and VBA based on the current season, skill level, or budget.
+It helps analyze the profitability of different in-game activities like **planting crops** and **fishing** based on the current season, skill level, or budget using Excel and VBA.

 ---